Moonisky/100DaysOfReactNative/README.md

-Since Facebook has announced [React Native](http://facebook.github.io/react-native/) as the world-class frameworks by using JaveScript and React, many programmer was excited to learn it.
+Since Facebook has announced [React Native](http://facebook.github.io/react-native/) as the world-class frameworks by using JaveScript and React, many programmers were excited to learn it.
 Because the company which I'm interested in is using React Native for developing their apps, so I decided to give it a shot.
-I hope I can finish this project before May.
+I hope to be able to finish this project before May.